Stefan Gleason (Florida) Sits Atop the 21st Century Gold Rush

 "People were concerned about inflation, government debt, economic disruption," Gleason said.
 "We were providing ideas of how to personally protect their assets."

 "There's a whole industry around collectible coins… and there's some value there for people who know what they're doing," Gleason explained.
-"But for the average investor who just wants to own gold and silver, they should stay away from all that stuff."
+"But for the average investor who just wants to own gold and silver as an investment, they should absolutely stay away from all that stuff."

 Gleason also advises investors to reject "normalcy bias" in thinking everything returns to the way it was in the past and to be skeptical of "expert" advice.